wheeler/spinbox-chrome/README.md

 ## Overview

-Supercharge the SoundCloud feed to dig for music faster.
+Use the SoundCloud feed as an Inbox to dig for music faster.

 ## Design Specification